lidongrong/PHMM/README.md

 Notice that the generated sequences are fully observed.
 If the user wants to generate incomplete observations, he/she should generate the mask matrix manually.

 ## Inference I: Training & Prediction
 The training interface of the package follows the convention in sklearn.
+That is, we can directly call a model to initialize it, and then use `train()` to perform training and `predict()` to perform prediction.

 ```py
 import PHMM